Bytenull00/SMB_Rotate/README.md

 ```
 ./smb_rotate.sh <IP_FILE> <DOMAIN> <USER_FILE> <PASSWORD> <NUMBER OF ATTEMPTS BEFORE SLEEP> <SLEEP SECONDS>
 ```
-IP_FILE = File with IP addresses of the computers to spray the credentials DOMAIN = Active Directory Domain
+IP_FILE = File with IP addresses of the computers to spray the credentials.
+DOMAIN = Active Directory Domain.
-USER_FILE = File with domain users
+USER_FILE = File with domain users.
-PASSWORD = Password to spray for each user of the USER_FILE file NUMBER OF ATTEMPTS BEFORE SLEEP = Number of attempts before sleeping SLEEP SECONDS = Seconds to sleep between each interval number of attempts
+PASSWORD = Password to spray for each user of the USER_FILE file.
+NUMBER OF ATTEMPTS BEFORE SLEEP = Number of attempts before sleeping.
+SLEEP SECONDS = Seconds to sleep between each interval number of attempts.

 ## Demo